 We are a home care provider with personality

 Stichting van het Wit Gele Kruis voor Thuiszorg “Prinses Margriet” (Stichting WGK) is the largest organization that provides home care in Curaçao.
-Stichting WGK is the only ISO-certified home care organization on Curaçao and we consider it an important task to guarantee quality to our clients.
+Stichting WGK is since 2008 a ISO-certified home care organization on Curaçao and we consider it an important task to guarantee quality to our clients.

 Our organization offers home care in the broadest sense including district nursing, family care, as well as care for infants and toddlers.

 Mission - We offer health care, help or guidance at home to people who need professional support.
 In this way we contribute to their health and their quality of life.

 Vision - We contribute to the health and quality of life of our customers.
 We consider health as a state of complete physical, mental and social well-being and not just as the absence of illness or other physical defects.